 The accompanying consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and applicable rules and regulations of the Securities and Exchange Commission ("SEC") regarding interim financial reporting, and include the accounts of the Company, its wholly owned subsidiaries, and other entities consolidated as required by GAAP.
 Accordingly, they do not include all of the information and footnotes required by GAAP for annual audited financial statements.
-The unaudited interim consolidated financial statements have been prepared on a basis consistent with the audited consolidated financial statements and include all adjustments, which are normal and recurring in nature, necessary for fair financial statement presentation.
+The unaudited interim consolidated financial statements have been prepared on a basis consistent with the audited consolidated financial statement presentation.
 These interim consolidated financial statements and notes thereto should be read in conjunction with the Company's most recently completed annual consolidated financial statements.
 All adjustments considered necessary for a fair presentation have been included.
 All intercompany transactions have been eliminated in consolidation.